Reflections from the Community

 We’re all missing social interactions.
 Ask a playful question in the chat window as students are arriving in class to build relationships and connections.

-Karen Brennan, Associate Professor of Education
+Associate Professor of Education